 Week 8 | Your Best Self

-At this stage, limit immersion time to 3 minutes to ensure safety and to prevent hypothermia risk.
+At this stage, limit immersion time to 3 minutes to ensure safety and to prevent the risk of hypothermia.
 The intense cold will provide a robust stimulus to the body, offering the potential of significant benefits.
 To submerge in water temperatures in the 30's is a HUGE milestone.
 You're one of the few who have mastered mind over matter.
 At this point, you should be feeling the full benefits of cold plunge.
-Welcome to the Osone.
+Welcome to the Osone!

 Tips for Success

-4. Post-Plunge Warming: Develop a routine for warming up after each plunge, such as light exercise, walking outdoors if it's a nice warm day or wrapping up in warm clothing to gradually bring your body temperature back to normal.
+- Post-Plunge Warming: Develop a routine for warming up after each plunge, such as walking outdoors if it's a nice warm day or wrapping up in warm clothing to gradually bring your body temperature back to normal.

 Getting comfortable submerging the body into ice cold water requires patience, resilience and a mindful approach.
 By gradually decreasing the water temperature and immersion time, individuals can safely explore the benefits of cold plunging while minimizing the risks.
 With each plunge, the body's tolerance to cold increases, potentially unlocking a range of physical and mental health benefits.
 The key to successful cold plunging lies in listening to your body, ensuring safety, and embracing the process with an open and resilient mind.